The In-Between Phase: What Really Happens When You Stop Coloring Gray Hair

 This is not a failure of the transition.
 It is the transition.

-The most important thing to understand: this phase has an end.
+The most important thing to understand is that this phase has an end.
 It is not a permanent state.

 Blending vs. Stopping Abruptly